 - Les Voyages de Pinocchio

-- Once you ride Peter Pan with your FastPass the next FastPass you should get is Space Mountain and then Big Thunder Moutain.
+- Once you ride Peter Pan with your FastPass, the next FastPass you should get is their Space Mountain, and then Big Thunder Mountain

 With this generalized and short touring plan, or place to start, plus your list of rides to get done – you will be all set.

-*FastPass at DLP is the old version of FP and not like Florida.
+*FastPass at DLP is the old, paper version of FP, and not like Florida.
 You are able to get unlimited FastPasses but can only have one at a time.

 I made sure to do a ton of research before I went to DLP, I wanted to make sure that I did everything I could (and should) in the one day of time that I had.